 Essential Filmmakers Of The Non-Narrative Film Movement

 But it’s more than that.
-Cinema Pur is not just a style, it’s a way of living life, and a way of seeing the world through a camera lens.
+Cinema Pur is not just a style; it’s a way of living life and seeing the world through a camera lens.

 Essential Films Of The Non-Narrative Film Movement

 Titles like “The Man With The Movie Camera” (1928), “Meshes Of The Afternoon” (1943), “Un Chien Andalou” (1929) and “Powers Of Ten” (1977) are some of the most famous films of this kind.
-“Un Chien Andalou” is a particularly good example since it provides no context for the images that appear on screen, at first sight making little or no sense.
+“Un Chien Andalou” is a perfect example since it provides no context for the screen images, making little or no sense at first sight.

 The following is a list of non-narrative films considered essential by notable critics or directors.
 It does not include documentary films or short films.